TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 27/Acts 27.34.md

 ---

-Wherefore I beseech you to take some food: for this is for your safety: for there shall not a hair perish from the head of any of you.
+Therefore I beg you to take some food, for this is for your safety; for not a hair will perish from any of your heads."